susanBuck/notes/07_Git/00_Command_Line_Primer.md

 Git is a command line tool, so before digging into Git it'll be useful to go over some basics of working in the command line (CL).
 In the following primer, we'll cover instructions for getting your command line set up, as well as some basics commands.

-+ [Intro](https://github.com/susanBuck/notes/blob/master/07_Command_Line/00_Intro.md): Learn what Command Line is, and some handy resources you may want to bookmark.
+1. [Intro](https://github.com/susanBuck/notes/blob/master/07_Command_Line/00_Intro.md): Learn what Command Line is, and some handy resources you may want to bookmark.
-+ Set up:
+2. Set up:
     + [Mac Terminal](https://github.com/susanBuck/notes/blob/master/07_Command_Line/02_Mac-Terminal.md): For mac users: this doc will walk you through Terminal, which is the program you'll use to work in the Command Line.
 In addition to a basic intro, we'll also set you up with some handy customizations.
     + [Windows Cmder](https://github.com/susanBuck/notes/blob/master/07_Command_Line/03_Windows-Cmder.md): For Windows users: this doc will get you set up with Cmder, which is the Command Line program we'll be using.
 This doc will get you set up with everything you need.

+If you hit *any* bumps with the above instructions- don't fret!
+Feel free to show up to class early, and we can help you one-on-one.
+We can also go around and help anyone who is stuck at the start of the class.

+## Practice

 Now that you're set up, fire up Terminal or Cmder and let's get started.